-Investors hope Myers Industries (NYS: MYE) will top analyst estimates once again after beating predictions by $0.05 in the previous quarter.
-The company will unveil its latest earnings Thursday.
-Myers Industries is engaged in the manufacturing of plastic reusable material handling containers and pallets.
+Investors are on the edge of their collective seats, hoping that Myers Industries (NYS: MYE) will top analyst expectations for the third consecutive quarter.
+The company will unveil its latest earnings on Thursday, Feb.
+16. Myers Industries is engaged in the manufacturing of plastic reusable material handling containers and pallets.

 What analysts say:

-Wall Street Earnings Expectations: The average analyst estimate is earnings of $0.12 per share.
-Estimates range from $0.11 to $0.12.
+Wall Street earnings expectations: The average analyst estimate is earnings of $0.16 per share.
+Estimates range from $0.15 to $0.18.

 What our community says:

-CAPS All-Stars are solidly backing the stock with 92.9% giving it an "outperform" rating.
-The community at large backs the All-Stars with 89.4% awarding it a rating of "outperform."
-Fools have embraced Myers Industries, though the message boards have been quiet lately with only 34 posts in the past 30 days.
-Myers Industries' bearish CAPS rating of two out of five stars falls short of the Fool community sentiment.
+CAPS All-Stars are in strong support of the stock, with 96.4% giving it an outperform rating.
+The community at large agrees with the All-Stars, with 90.5% granting it a rating of outperform.
+Fools are keen on Myers Industries, though the message boards have been quiet lately, with only 34 posts in the past 30 days.
+Despite the majority sentiment in favor of Myers Industries, the stock has a middling CAPS rating of three out of five stars.

 For all our Myers Industries-specific analysis, including earnings and beyond, add Myers Industries to My Watchlist.